Author:

 Measures to be taken to promote the element's visibility over the next 5 years.

 a.
-Improved homepage for upite.lv, placing emphasis on the identification and promotion of the masters of the river cultural space.
+The website for upite.lv will be improved, placing emphasis on the identification and promotion of the masters of the Upīte cultural space.

 a.
-Studying the legacy of the colhoes – songs.
-These songs will be restored, records.
+Studying the legacy of the kolhoz – songs.
+These songs will be restored and recorded.

-The main measure for the protection of the cultural area is the human, the Community and a set of traditions which are inherited, developed and developed.
-The following measures are planned to be taken as the main “river cultural space” for the protection and development of the river.
+The main measure for the protection of the cultural area is the person, the Community and a set of traditions which are inherited, developed and perfected.
+Establishing this as the main goal of the protection and development of the Upīte cultural space, the following measures are to be taken.

 a.
 Complete reconstruction of the building will be carried out.

 b.
-A digital and tangible exhibition on the cultural space of the river and all values included in the Latvian intangible heritage list was created.
+A digital and tangible exhibition will be created on the Upīte cultural space and all other values included in the Latvian intangible heritage list.

 c.
-We will continue to organise and develop traditional festivals, festivals.
+We will continue to organise and develop traditional celebrations, festivals.

 d.
-The book O. Slišans, M. Slišāne, J. Slišāns “tuo Ji dzeivova zyli, green …” is being prepared and published in 2023.
+The book by O. Slišans, M. Slišāne, J. Slišāns “Tuo jī dzeivova zyli, zaļi…”. is being prepared to be published in 2023.

 b.
-We will continue to develop a river school building.
-We plan to create a weaving studio and a culinary heritage.
+We will continue to develop a Upīte school building.
+We plan to create a weaving studio and a culinary heritage studio.

 d.
 Promote the gradual change of generations, which will clearly contribute to the protection and development of the element.

 e.
-Strengthen the Community by creating a variety of educational and salinating activities.
+Strengthen the Community by creating a variety of educational and connection-building activities.

 a.
-Participation in general Latvian song and dance festivals, festival “Baltica”.
+Participation in Latvian song and dance festivals, festival “Baltica”.

 b.
-We will not be afraid to experiment with the tradition of creating new ones.
+We will not be afraid to experiment with the tradition, thus creating new ones.

 c.
 Participate actively in European international folklore festivals.

 d.
-We will rebuild the “Agruos pušdins” game, which is, unfortunately, affected by the constraints of the pandemic and the promotion of the culinary heritage.
+We will reestablish the “Agruos pušdīnas” game, which was, unfortunately, affected by the constraints of the pandemic; we will continue promotion of the culinary heritage.

 a.
-Participation in both the general Latvian song and dance festival and the school youth song and dance festival.
+Participation in both the general Latvian song and dance festival and the Youth song and dance festival.

 The objectives of these measures.